 – 3 tablespoons, Water – 3 tablespoons, Cardamom

 powder – 3, teaspoons, Saffron – few strands.

 Firstly, take 1 cup of roasted gram and dry roast it, because of crispy condition. set aside.

 Secondly, make jaggery juice. for that, take a half cup of jaggery on the heated pan. heat it well now, it will be the liquid condition.
-After, look brown color now add dry roasted gram and mixed it well.
+After, looks brown color now add dry roasted gram and mixed it well.
 In a short span of time switch off the stove.

 Thirdly, check with your hands if they can take hands.
 Now apply ghee to the center of the hand.
-Then, take a small amount of mixed jaggery, roasted gram rolls it, and make a ball.
+Then, take a small amount of mixed jaggery, and roasted gram rolls it, and make a ball.
 Ball size as per your wish. now give me some time to fully cool.
 Our Pottukadalai urundai is ready to serve it.

 It’s a healthy recipe and children like very much because it is sweet.
 So you can give them evening snacks.

 Ingredients: Roasted gram – 1 cup, Jaggery – 1/2cup, Water – 1/4cup, Ghee – 1 tsp